architect/arc.codes/src/views/docs/en/reference/cli/env.md

 ## Security

-It is imperative that the `ARC_APP_SECRET` environment variable be set to something secret - especially in your production environment!
+It is imperative that the `ARC_APP_SECRET` environment variable be set to a strong secret - especially in your production environment!
+It should have a minimum length of 16 bytes.
 This secret is used to encode HTTP sessions if you use the [`@architect/functions` runtime helpers](../runtime-helpers/node.js#arc.http.session).